 Okaki is a snack that has been loved in Japan for many years.
 However, in the confectionary market where unique products such as international western-style sweets brands and confectionary brands produced by famous pâtissiers appear one after another, its presence was diminishing.
 This occurred especially among young people, who had the image of Okaki as a “nostalgic snack” that was always at their grandparents’ house when they were small, so we needed to show them what a “New Okaki” looks like.

-Bannistar conducted a qualitative survey targeting women in their 30s and 40s when rebranding Kirinosaka Chuoken.
+Bannistar conducted qualitative surveys on women in their 30s and 40s for the rebranding of Kirinosaka Chuoken.

 From the survey results, we decided on our target of “harmonious women who think about their family and friends, while still valuing time for themselves”

 We created “Proposals for a new Okaki Time“ as our brand concept, aiming to create Okaki that these women will want to eat with their friends and family.
 By suggesting new ways to eat Okaki, such as with wine and beer or as a picnic snack, we aimed to break away from the traditional image of Okaki and reach the new audience.